-In the next few years, designers will become builders.
-Your skill in wielding the wave of AI tools is all that separates you from getting your ideas working in code exactly how you want.
+In the coming decades, designers will just be builders.
+Wielding AI tools is all that separates you from getting your ideas working in code exactly how you want.

 Our job now is to understand what context an LLM needs and provide it step by step.
-We need to build the tooling that aligns LLM’s to our pipeline and redirects and corrects it at every step.
+We need to build the tooling and processes that aligns LLM’s to our new design pipeline so that it redirects and corrects itself at every step.

 Let’s lay out the AI Design Pipeline: